mehulagg/gitlab/doc/api/members.md

 Lists all projects and groups a user is a member of.
 Only projects and groups within the group hierarchy are included.
 For instance, if the requested group is `Root Group`, and the requested user is a direct member of both `Root Group / Sub Group One` and `Other Group / Sub Group Two`, then only `Root Group / Sub Group One` will be returned, because `Other Group / Sub Group Two` is not within the `Root Group` hierarchy.

 The response represents only direct memberships.
-Inherited memberships, for example in subgroups, are not included.
+Inherited memberships are not included.

 This API endpoint works on top-level groups only.
 It does not work on subgroups.